Brainstorming ways to make money with your commercial embroidery machine.

-- Jacket Backs – Motorcycle clubs and other groups that wear jackets are a profitable market because the designs are always large
+- Jacket Backs – Motorcycle clubs and other groups that wear denim jackets or leather jackets are a profitable market because the designs are always large.

 - Tack Twill – Letterman jackets and sweats are a easy and fast to add names and number onto

 - Medical Scrubs – many Doctors and Nurses like to have their uniforms embroidered with their names on them.